rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 TODO acknowledge.

-# Use Cases for a digital emblem
+# Use Cases for Digital Emblems
 Digital emblems are verifiable labels that can be associated with an entity so that a verifier can prove that the entity (person, place, or thing) has some property the digital emblem represents.
-This is a list of use cases that necessitate the creation of one or more standards for digital emblems to be used to express some status of the entity bearing them.
+This is a collection of brief use cases that necessitate the creation of one or more standards for digital emblems to be used to express some status of the entity bearing them.
 Each use case contains a list of potential attributes to associate with the entity as a part of the emblem.
 It is assumed that each use case would contain a link or reference to the law, regulation, or policy that governs the protections granted under the emblem.

 These use cases come from discussions with the organizations identified.
-This is a representative (not exhaustive) list of use cases for a digital emblem.
+This is a representative (not exhaustive) list of use cases for digital emblems.

 ## International Committee of the Red Cross (ICRC)
 The ICRC is responsible for the visual Red Cross, Red Crescent, and Red Crystal emblems